-Table 2 illustrates the District's five-year forecast of revenues and expenditures for 2022 through 2026.
-The forecast includes assumptions of 4% growth in rate revenue, increased operating costs based on the Consumer Price Index (CPI) 10-Year Average for San Francisco, and increased construction costs based on the Engineering News Record Construction Cost Index (ENR CCI) 5-Year average for San Francisco.
+Table 2 outlines the District's five-year forecast of revenues and expenditures spanning from 2023 through 2027.
+The forecast is grounded in an assumption of relatively stable revenues, as we do not anticipate any rate increases.
+Increased operating costs based on the Consumer Price Index (CPI) 10-Year Average for San Francisco, and increased construction costs based on the Engineering News Record Construction Cost Index (ENR CCI) 5-Year average for San Francisco.